rohan843/cybersecurity-notes/README.md

 Different types of playbooks are used.
 These include playbooks for incident response, security alerts, teams-specific, and product-specific purposes.
 Here, we focus on an incident response playbook.

 **Incident response** is an organization's quick attempt to identify an attack, contain the damage and correct the effects of a security breach.

+Incident response playbooks guide the incident response process in 6 phases:

+1. **Preparation**: It involves organizations preparing to mitigate the risk, likelihood and impact of a security incident by documenting procedures, establishing staffing plans and educating users.
+For example, organizations can create incident response plans and procedures that outline the roles and responsibilities of each security team member.
+2.